bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+1. The operating system determines which programs should run in what order and how much time should be allowed for each programs before giving another program a turn through a process scheduler.
+(Note - Programs are basically applications.)

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the